balapriyac/hashnode-blog-backup/cky08p5mz08kk8rs154ce4wxl.md

 > If you're interested in both software engineering and data analytics, be sure to draft a dedicated résumé for each of these roles.
 - Don't be terse in explaining your projects—including portfolio links doesn't suffice.
 > The recruiter may not have time to look at your portfolio.
 So your  résumé should do the talking for you.
-- Do not use fuzzy language just to make your projects sound look cool and complicated.
+- Do not use fuzzy language just to make your projects sound cool and complicated.

 ![explain me](https://media.giphy.com/media/WsNbxuFkLi3IuGI9NU/giphy.gif)